 The “Ropen” of Papua New Guinea

 Shortly after World War II, as western missionaries began to penetrate the deep jungles and remote islands of Papua New Guinea, stories of a flying creature called the Ropen (“demon flyer”) began to be reported.
-Duane Hodgkinson was stationed northwest of Lae, near Finschaven, PNG as part of the Army cavalry in 1944.
+Duane Hodgkinson was stationed east of Lae, near Finschaven, PNG as part of the Army cavalry in 1944.
 About noon one day in August he was walking down a trail through a clearing in the forest when he was startled by a crashing in the brush.
 As he watched a large bird-like creature ponderously rose from the ground, circled and flew away.
 Hodgkinson, a pilot, estimated the wing-span to be about 20 ft.
 He clearly recalls the dark-gray coloration, long serpentine neck, beak, and distinctive head crest.
 Described as a nocturnal creature, the Ropen possesses two leathery wings like a bat, a long tail with a flange on the end, a beak filled with teeth, and razor-sharp claws.
 An intriguing sea chart dated 1595 warns mariners to beware of a variety of “sea monsters.”
 It depicts two flying creatures (See below on right) with a long necks, headcrests, ribbed wings and fantastical tails (split on the end like a flipper) flying above the islands of New Guinea.
 One is even shown as having dermal bumps.
 (Sweeney, James B., A Pictorial History of Sea Monsters, 1972, p.
 42.)

 Two species appear to persist in PNG.
 A smaller pterosaur is believed to inhabit the caves that dot the islands of Rambunzo in the Bismarck Archipelago.
 Reports seem to fit the presumed-extinct Rhamphorhynchus, a pterosaur with a wingspan of 3-4 feet.
 Like the Kongomato in Zambia, the Ropen is said to have a taste for decaying human flesh and has even harassed native funeral gatherings with western missionaries present.
 Carl E. Baugh of the Creation Evidence Museum conducted an expedition to Manus.
 With missionary Jim Blume, he observed one of the creatures through a monocular night scope and snapped a picture of a strange print in the sand the next morning.
 In 1987, Tyson Hughes, an English missionary, began an 18 month contract to assist the Moluccan tribespeople of Ceram Island, Indonesia to develop efficient farms.
 Tyson heard stories about a terrifying creature called the Orang-bati (“men with wings”) that possesses enormous leathery wings like a bat and live in the caves of Mount Kairatu, an extinct volcano situated in the center of the island.
 Likely this creature is similar to the Ropen from adjoining PNG.
 Stories from the people of Sunda, Indonesia tell of the Jurik, a flying dragon whose illuminated profile could be seen in the night sky.
 (Knappert, J. Pacific Mythology: An Encyclopedia of Myth and Legend, 1995.)